Logius-standaarden/BOMOS-Fundament/ch01_Inleiding_EN.md

 When we talk about BOMOS, what we are actually referring to is the basis as described in Part 1 and [Part 2](https://gitdocumentatie.logius.nl/publicatie/bomos/verdieping/en/).
 Although the supplementary modules are clearly linked to BOMOS, they have their own governance, which can result in their being given their own name, their own target group, their own management system, etc. The [BOMOS management process](#the-management-and-development-model-design-for-development-and-management) also describes the requirements that are imposed before something can be added as a BOMOS supplementary module.

  The first two supplementary modules are:
--	[Linked Data & Ontologies](https://gitdocumentatie.logius.nl/publicatie/bomos/linkeddata/en/): the specific use of Linked Data for sematic standards.
+-	[Linked Data & Ontologies](https://gitdocumentatie.logius.nl/publicatie/bomos/linkeddata/en/): the specific use of Linked Data for semantic standards.
 -	Structure for [BOMOS for the management of Trust Frameworks](https://gitdocumentatie.logius.nl/publicatie/bomos/stelsels/en/): the use of BOMOS in the specific situation governing trust frameworks.

 ## Reading Guide